Senior Financial Analyst (7710U)

-- Applies professional concepts to perform varying levels of complex analysis to understand past performance and determine present and future performance and/or resource allocations.
+- Applies advanced professional concepts to perform complex technical analysis to understand past performance and determine present and future performance and/or resource allocations.

 - Responsible for providing analytical support for highly complex budget, financial, and resource projects dealing directly with major department managers.

 - Develops complex revenue and expense forecast models for academic programs that inform budgeting and strategic planning.

 - Produces analytical studies, summary reports, including monthly, quarterly, and by-term Revenue and Expense Summary Reports.

 - Directs, initiates, designs and provides analytical studies, summary reports and background materials for campus or department administrative officers and managers for financial and/or resource plans, including annual resource allocation approaches, trended future requirements, operating forecasts, sources and uses, et cetera, that have a significant impact on individual or multiple departments.